Nik Stauskas: National team career

 Stauskas played for Canada in the 2009 FIBA Americas Under-16 Championship held in Argentina.
 He helped lead the Canadian junior national team to a bronze medal, which qualified them for the 2010 FIBA Under-17 World Championship.
 He averaged 9.4 points per game in the tournament, including a game-high 21 points in a 126–78 loss against the United States team led by Bradley Beal and James Michael McAdoo on June 20, 2009.
 First overall 2013 NBA draft pick Anthony Bennett was one of Stauskas' teammates in the tournament.

+After joining the NCAA in 2013, Stauskas stated that would consider the possibility to represent Lithuania, but went on to play for his birth country, Canada.

-Stauskas was later invited to train with the Canadian senior national team.
+Stauskas was later invited to train with the Canada senior national team.

 He represented Canada at the 2015 FIBA Americas Championship, contributing 111 points in 9 games—including 18-for-36 three-point shooting, but did not play in the team's final game.
 Food poisoning had impaired him in the semifinal loss against Venezuela, and the illness caused him to miss the bronze medal game against Mexico, which Canada won 87–86.